hkarthik7/PersonalVault/README.md

 # PERSONAL VAULT

 Personal Vault is a **PowerShell** module which helps to save and manage the secrets in key value pair locally on ease and efficient way.
 You can use it as a personal vault to store your credential that you use on daily basis.
 It is easy to add, retrieve, update and remove the secrets.
-Tab complete the **Name** and encypt the secrets using auto generated keys.
+Tab complete the **Name** and encrypt the secrets using auto generated keys.

 **PersonalVault** identifies if your secret value is hacked or not when you add it to the store and warns immediately to change the value.